 No matter how well we plan our days, we all face those days when we have too much to do or when an unexpected event throws our plans off – whether it’s a boss or client having an urgent request or a child being down with high fever and who needs to be taken to the doctor.
 So how to handle those days without the stress building up, but instead experience a sense of accomplishment?

 On those days when they’ve got too much to do, people typically jump into their work so as not to waste time and start randomly tackling their tasks.
 As the day progresses, they keep moving from one task to the other, unsure whether they’ve picked up the right one to start with, and as a result waste a lot of time going back and forth.
-Outcome of the day?
+The outcome of the day?
 Hardly anything done!
 Frustrating, isn’t it?

-I can easily relate to this behaviour as I’ve been guilty of it myself, until I realised it was completely unproductive.
+I can easily relate to this behaviour as I’ve been guilty of it myself until I realised it was completely unproductive.
 So I learned to spend the time needed upfront to re-evaluate my priorities and streamline my workload to make it manageable.
 This approach has proved very helpful, and even more so when I started integrating time management expert Julie Morgenstern 4D’s concept.

-The 4D’s concept gives you a comprehensive framework to examine your options, namely Delete, Delay, Diminish or Delegate, when you have too much to do.
+The 4D’s concept gives you a comprehensive framework to examine your options, namely Delete, Delay, Diminish, or Delegate, when you have too much to do.
 So take your to-do list out now and ask yourself the 4 following questions for each task you have on your list for today:

 Can this task be DELETED?